-For all primary phased applications (i.e. Starting School for the First Time, Transferring from Infant to Junior School) you can apply online using the North East Lincolnshire Citizen Portal.
+For all primary phased applications (i.e. Starting School for the First Time, Transferring from Infant to Junior School) you can Apply Online via the North East Lincolnshire Parent Portal.
 Guidance on how to register an account and make an application is provided on the Portal.

-In your Online Application you can express up to three preferences of school, including any school outside of North East Lincolnshire.
-Alternatively, you can make your application in writing on a Common Application Form (CAF), available upon request from the School Admissions team.
+In your Online Application you can express up to three preferences for any North East Lincolnshire schools or, any school that falls within the area of another authority, such as North Lincolnshire or Lincolnshire.
+Alternatively, you can make your application in writing on a Common Application Form (CAF), available in this booklet, from your current primary school, downloaded from North East Lincs website or on request from the School Admissions Team.